JanaTaha219/Task-Manager/README.md

 - **Completion Rate**: View the percentage of completed tasks.
 - **Persistence**: Save tasks to a file and load them automatically on restart.

-## Requirements
-- .NET 6.0 or later
-- Windows, macOS, or Linux

 ## Setup and Usage

 ### Clone the Repository